 Return to: School of Counseling

-- Employ various assessment techniques to appropriately intervene in meeting the needs of diverse clientele.
+- Employ various assessment techniques to appropriately intervene in meeting the needs of diverse clients.

-- Evaluate evidence-based research to inform practice in meeting the needs of couples and families from multicultural and diverse backgrounds.
+- Use evidence-based research literature to inform practice in meeting the needs of diverse clientele.

 Students will also be able to:

 - Develop a professional orientation and identity as a counselor.

 - Effectively address the social and cultural diversity issues that impact the counseling process.

 - Synthesize theories of human growth and development to develop culturally responsive counseling practices.

 - Apply theories and models of career development to related life factors, which affect an individual’s lifestyle and mental health.